 We award our stock options on the date our Board approves the grant.
 We set the option exercise price equal to the fair market value of shares of our Common Stock on the date of grant, which is determined by reference to the closing market price of our Common Stock on the date of grant.
 For grants in connection with initial employment, vesting typically begins on the initial date of employment.
-Time vested equity grants to our executives and other employees typically vest either (i) 25% on the first anniversary of grant or, if earlier, the initial employment date and in equal monthly installments thereafter, through the fourth anniversary of the vesting commencement date or (ii) 33.33% on the first anniversary of the grant date, 33.33% on the second anniversary of the grant date and the remaining 33.33% on the third anniversary of the grant date, and have a term of ten years from the grant date.
+Time vested equity grants to our executives and other employees typically vest either (i) 25% on the first anniversary of grant or, if earlier, the initial employment date and in equal monthly installments thereafter, through the fourth anniversary of the vesting commencement date or (ii) 33.33% on the first anniversary of the grant date, and have a term of ten years from the grant date.